 The comparison between zkSync and Amazon Web Services reflects a fundamental shift in blockchain infrastructure delivery.
 Examining AWS’s success reveals several critical requirements for achieving dominant platform status:

-• Comprehensive Ecosystem Development: AWS’s dominance stems not just from core computing services but from its comprehensive ecosystem of complementary tools and services. zkSync’s developer tools, documentation quality, and third-party integrations will determine ecosystem lock-in effects.
+Ecosystem Development: AWS’s dominance stems not just from core computing services but from its full ecosystem of complementary tools and services. zkSync’s developer tools, documentation quality, and third-party integrations will determine ecosystem lock-in effects.

-The blockchain industry has its own unique traits, like the need for decentralization and open-source development that bring both new possibilities and challenges that cloud computing didn’t face in its early days.
-To succeed, we must adjust the AWS approach to fit these realities while still focusing on making infrastructure simple and abstracted.
+The blockchain industry has its own constraints, including the need for decentralization and open-source development, which create challenges that cloud computing didn’t face early on.
+The AWS model must be adapted to fit these realities while keeping infrastructure simple and accessible.

 Switch To zkSync Today